cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 This agent is derived from the [ThingsboardInputAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/dev-1505-proximity-sensor-for-lab_FHAgent/Agents/ThingsBoardAgent).
 This agent has the basic same functionality to the ThingsBoardInputAgent.
-The difference lies in the agents ability to convert sensor reading to occupancy status before instantiating the timeseries and the fumehood toggle function.
+The difference lies in the agents ability to convert sensor reading to occupancy status before instantiating the timeseries.

 For information regarding Thingsboard API, refer to the following [documentation from ThingsboardInputAgent](https://github.com/cambridge-cares/TheWorldAvatar/blob/dev-1505-proximity-sensor-for-lab_FHAgent/Agents/ThingsBoardAgent/README.md#thingsboard-api).

 ## Usage

+The agent is connected to a proximity sensor connected to a microcontroller.
+This module is attached to a fumehood and reads the average distance between the sensor an the nearest object in front of the fumehood.

 The agent takes in the latest 600 average distance reading from TB server and calculates the occupancy status.
 The occupancy calculation is done on the following tally algorithm:
 - The tally start from 0.